Sarah (1798 ship): Career

 War with France had resumed on 18 May 1803 and Captain Henry Kennedy acquired a letter of marque on 23 May.

-5th slave voyage (1803–1805): Captain Kennedy sailed from Liverpool on 19 June 1803.
-Sarah again gathered slaves at Loango.
+5th voyage transporting enslaved people (1803–1805): Captain Kennedy sailed from Liverpool on 19 June 1803.
+In 1803, 99 vessels sailed from English ports to acquire captives from Africa and transport them to the West Indies; 83 of these vessels sailed from Liverpool.

+Sarah again acquired captives at Loango.
 On 14 August 1803 Kennedy and Sarah captured two French slave ships: Éole and Télémaque.
-Sarah acquired 180 slaves from Télémaque, and some from Éole.
+Sarah acquired 180 captives from Télémaque, and some from Éole.

 Lloyd's List reported on 20 December 1803 that Telemaque had arrived at Barbados.
 She was a prize to Sarah, Kennedy, master, of Liverpool, which had captured Telemaque as Telemaque was coming from Africa.

 Lloyd's List reported in March 1803 that Sarah's prize, probably Éole, had arrived at Demerara.

-Sarah arrived at the Bahamas on 24 April 1804 and apparently landed nine slaves there.
+Sarah arrived at the Bahamas on 24 April 1804 and apparently landed nine captives there.
 She then sailed to New Orleans, where she landed 210.
 She left New Orleans on 3 January 1805 and arrived back at Liverpool on 5 March.
 She had left Liverpool with 31 crew members and she suffered five crew deaths on the voyage.

 Lloyd's Register for 1805 showed Sarah's master as H. Kenedy, changing to G. Best, and her owner as Ward & Co.
 Captain George Best acquired a letter of marque on 14 May 1805.

 6th slave voyage (1805): Captain Best sailed from Liverpool on 13 June 1805.

-Sarah started gathering slaves at Loango 24 September.
+Sarah started acquiring captives at Loango 24 September.
 She left Africa on 29 September.

 Fate

 Lloyd's List reported on 4 March 1806 that Sisters, McBride, master, and Sarah, Best, master, had been captured on the coast of Africa and carried into the River Plate.
 Lloyd's Register for 1807 carried the annotation "capt." by her name.

-Reportedly, Sarah arrived at Montevideo on 13 November 1805 and landed 166 slaves.
+Reportedly, Sarah arrived at Montevideo on 13 November 1805 and landed 166 captives.
 She had left Liverpool with 30 crew members and arrived at Montevideo with 32.

-In 1805, 30 British slave ships were lost, of which 13 were lost on the coast of Africa, and 11 were lost in the Middle Passage as they were sailing from Africa to the West Indies.
+In 1805, 30 British ships in the triangular trade were lost, of which 13 were lost on the coast of Africa, and 11 were lost in the Middle Passage as they were sailing from Africa to the West Indies.
 War, not maritime hazards nor slave resistance, was the greatest cause of vessel losses among British slave vessels.